-Corrections and Court Services is responsible for the operation and security of the Correctional and Court facilities and Inmate and Support Services.
+Corrections and Court Services is tasked with the operation and security of the Correctional and Court facilities as well as Inmate and Support Services.
 Under these areas of operation, a number of initiatives designed to reduce manpower and procedural costs have been implemented.
 These include video visitation and the work release tether program, which utilizes progressive technology to achieve the Sheriff's Office budget goals.